Heron-Repositories/Heron/Heron/docs/source/documentation/lan_use.rst

 the different machines in order to create a Local Access Network (LAN).
 How to do this is a bit beyond the scope of this documentation.
 Of course if you are lucky and someone else has set up a LAN for you then congrats.

-In both cases there is a conceptual seperation between the machine that runs Heron's GUI (let's call it the GUI Machine := GUIM) and the machines that simply run one or more worker processes (let's call those the worker process machines := WPMs).
+In both cases there is a conceptual separation between the machine that runs Heron's GUI (let's call it the GUI Machine := GUIM) and the machines that simply run one or more worker processes (let's call those the worker process machines := WPMs).
 The end result of any type of LAN setup should be something that fullfills the following points: